aclysma/minimum/README.md

 This library is best suited for use by those who want to start with something thin and bring their own tech to put on top of it.
 It's your very own build-a-game-engine toolkit.

+Currently requires Rust Beta channel.
+Stable will be supported in 1.38, schedule for release on 2019-09-26.

 [![Build Status](https://travis-ci.org/aclysma/minimum.svg?branch=master)](https://travis-ci.org/aclysma/minimum)

 ## Platform Support
  * The base/ECS is very portable.
 It's pure rust and has few upstream dependencies. `no_std` (for this portion of the library only) builds but is not yet tested.
 To use `no_std`, disable default features and don't use feature `std`
  * The demo builds for Windows/MacOS/Linux.
+Only being tested on MacOS for now.
+Outside testing and pull requests to improve support for other platforms very welcome!

 The no-editor build of this library could realistically support embedded (`no_std`), mobile, PC, and web platforms because this avoids coupling to a renderer/windowing system.
 For the time being, the focus is on PC.